-Stakeholder engagement and stakeholder management are, without doubt, fundamental for project success, but, despite this, they are often considered a marginal activity.
+Stakeholder engagement plan and stakeholder management are, without doubt, fundamental for project success, but, despite this, they are often considered a marginal activity.

 Stakeholder engagement is instead an essential and at the same time broad topic.